 Where do we go from here?

 The launch of iOS 26 marks a clear inflection point in Apple's design philosophy.
-Apple has already confirmed they're working on iOS 27, with a focus on features for foldable iPhones in 2026.
+Apple has already confirmed they're working on iOS 27, and some reporting suggests Apple's first foldable iPhone may arrive in 2027.
 Bloomberg's Mark Gurman reports Apple plans to release many products in the coming months, so this design language will likely spread across the ecosystem.

 Developers surfaced usability concerns early, and Apple found a balance of glass and frosted effects after trial and error during beta testing.
 That willingness to iterate matters.

 This is not just new tech.
 It is a rethink of how we touch and see our phones.
-The key takeaway, iOS 26 pushes hard on mobile interface design, even if the direction divides opinion.
+The key takeaway is that iOS 26 pushes hard on mobile interface design, even if the direction divides opinion.
 Whether it should have launched today may be the wrong question.
-The better one, can Apple address the legitimate usability issues while keeping the visual spark that makes the update exciting?
+The better one is: can Apple address the legitimate usability issues while keeping the visual spark that makes the update exciting?

 In short, iOS 26 is both Apple's boldest design bet in years and its most divisive.
 The tug of war between visual ambition and everyday clarity rarely resolves overnight, but the debate will shape how we use our devices for years to come.